huggingface/blog/unsloth-trl.md

 )
 ```

-Once adapters are attached, you can use the model directly within any class from the HF ecosystem, such as the SFTTrainer from TRL!
+Once adapters are attached, you can use the model directly within any class from the HF ecosystem, such as the `SFTTrainer` from TRL!

 ## Unsloth + TRL integration

-To use Unsloth with the 🤗 TRL library, simply pass the Unsloth model into SFTTrainer or DPOTrainer!
-The trained model is fully compatible with the 🤗 ecosystem so you can push the final model on the Hub and use 🤗 Transformers for inference out of the box!
+To use Unsloth with the TRL library, simply pass the Unsloth model into `SFTTrainer` or `DPOTrainer`!
+The trained model is fully compatible with the Hugging Face ecosystem, so you can push the final model on the Hub and use transformers for inference out of the box!

 ## Reproducible notebooks